Samueru-sama/aisap-am/README.md

 AM/AppMan: https://github.com/ivan-hc/AM

-aisap can be installed by am as well using `am -i aisap`
+aisap can be installed by AM as well using `am -i aisap` or `appman -i aisap`

 By default the following location are given access to, edit each resulting script if needed (The default permissions might change in the future):